andresgbecerra/co-induction-anguar/Interview/RxJS.md

  ***

  - RxJS is a library for composing asynchronous and event-based programs by using observable sequences.
- - The RxJS library also provides below utility functions for creating and working with observables.
+ - The RxJS library also provides utility functions for creating and working with observables.
     - Converting existing code for async operations into observables
     - Iterating through the values in a stream
     - Mapping values to different types